-The inherent problem of trying to estimate the uncertainties of the NOAAOffshoreWindProfiles-USA wind profiles by using the NOW-23 profiles is that although the NOW-23 profiles can be considered as "reference" or "true" values for the comparison, they still have errors as well.
-Therefore, any statistics for the NOAAOffshoreWindProfiles-USA profiles will need to be relative to how much error is in the reference profiles.
-The error in the NOW-23 profiles can originate from many sources including the NWP model (WRF) uncertainties/errors related to the boundary conditions, parametric uncertainty of the model, and errors in input parameters that go into the WRF model, etc. Bodini et al. (2024) quantifies this uncertainty in the NWP model in terms of bias, centered RMSE, standard deviation and correlation coefficient with respect to both independent lidar as well as NDBC buoy data.
+The inherent problem in trying to estimate the uncertainties in the NOAAOffshoreWindProfiles-USA wind profiles by using the NOW-23 profiles is that although the NOW-23 profiles can be regarded as "reference" or "true" values for the comparison, they still have errors as well.
+Therefore, any statistics for the NOAAOffshoreWindProfiles-USA profiles will need to be relative to how many errors are in the reference profiles.
+The error in the NOW-23 profiles can originate from many sources, including the NWP model (WRF) uncertainties/errors related to the boundary conditions, parametric uncertainty in the model, and errors in input parameters that are included in the WRF model.
+Bodini et al. (2024) quantify this uncertainty in the NWP model in terms of bias, centered RMSE, standard deviation, and correlation coefficient with respect to both independent lidar and National Data Buoy Center buoy data.